trdunsworth/DECCreport3/report_wk37.docx.md

 :::

-From this plot, we can see that there are only 8 values with missing data.
+From this plot, we can see that there are only 11 values with missing data.
 Of those, the column with the largest number of missing values is First_Reopen_Time.
 That is something that we would like to see because that means that most of our calls are closed once and left that way.
 Later, we will look deeper into those calls to see if there are any patterns to those calls.
 The number of missing values in Incident_Arrival_Time may be something we wish to focus on in future because it shows that we have calls to which we never arrived.
 We will want to correlate those with their disposition to see if they were cancelled.
 Where there are calls that were not cancelled but we did not arrive, we will want to look into those further to see what happened.
-Additionally, nearly 10% of calls did not have a recorded time that the call stopped.
+Additionally, 14.4% of calls did not have a recorded time that the call stopped.
 We will have to determine if they were cancelled or how many of those were mutual aid calls where we did not receive a phone call.

 ## Exploratory Analysis